HeadCrash (band): Direction of Correctness, expanded lineup, and Overdose on Tradition (1994–1996)

 Ingenthron rejoined HeadCrash and replaced Douglas after the 1994 tours.
 Throughout 1995, HeadCrash recorded and then released their third album Overdose on Tradition.
 While EastWest Records handled the European release, the American release was distributed by Discovery Records.
 The album gained coverage in various United States publications.
-It peaked at #32 on The Hard Report Hard Hitters chart, at #17 on The Gavin Report Gavin Rocks chart, at #13 on Hits Rock chart, and at #18 on CMJ New Music Report Metal Top 25 chart.
+It peaked at No. 32 on The Hard Report Hard Hitters chart, at No. 17 on The Gavin Report Gavin Rocks chart, at No. 13 on Hits Rock chart, and at No. 18 on CMJ New Music Report Metal Top 25 chart.
+In Germany, Overdose on Tradition peaked at No. 98 on the country's Top 100 Albums chart.
 "Safehouse" was released as the lead single from Overdose on Tradition and a music video was produced as well.
 HeadCrash retained greater control over the video's concept due to the previous problems with the "Freedom" video; however, due to explicit scenes of drug use and self-harm, the video was outright banned by MTV.
 As the tour for Overdose on Tradition kicked off in late 1995, the band expanded their lineup to seven members as they added Otto Van Alphen on bass.
 The band mainly toured Europe instead of the United States and played at festivals such as F MusicFest '96, Osterrocknacht 1996, and the Strange Noise Festival in front of 35,000 attendees.
 They also went on tour with Thumb to support Overdose on Tradition.

 In 1996, HeadCrash released Fresh Ingredients on Franke's Bit Bites Brain label.
 It consisted of remixes, live tracks, and the aforementioned re-recorded version of "Freedom".
 Special guest remixers included Andreas Rieke and Mark Pistel.
 That same year, HeadCrash's Cooper, Berthold, and Alphen teamed up with Arts and Decay's Markus Weilemann and Ernst-Ludwig Hesky to form the supergroup Lungbutter.
 They released one album with Franke as producer, entitled Release, on EastWest Records.